 In the opening minutes of Out of Death Shannon Mathers (Jaime King, Black Summer, My Bloody Valentine) is caught in a thunderstorm whose CGI raindrops don’t make the leaves move.
 But that’s nothing compared to what happens next.
 She stumbles across a drug deal turned murder involving Billie (Lala Kent, Spree, Vanderpump Rules) a corrupt cop and the only coke and heroin dealer in history not to carry a weapon (Oliver Trevena, The Reckoning).

-Meanwhile, Pam (Kelly Greyson, Broken Memories) is visiting her uncle, Jack (Bruce Willis, Cosmic Sin, Die Hard) a retired cop who moved out to the country after the death of his wife.
+Meanwhile, Pam (Kelly Greyson, Broken Memories) is visiting her uncle, Jack (Bruce Willis, Cosmic Sin, Midnight in the Switchgrass) a retired cop who moved out to the country after the death of his wife.
 He’s afraid he’ll be bored away from the city.
 But when he stumbles across the cops about to execute Shannon, things will be anything but boring.
 Unless you’re in the audience.

 Out of Death is the first feature for both writer Bill Lawrence and director Mike Burns whose previous credits are as music supervisor on several of Willis’ recent films including Hard Kill and Survive the Night.
 I’ll give him credit for getting the film done on a nine-day schedule with Willis only on the set for one of them.